kubedb/docs/docs/guides/postgres/backup/kubedb/index.md

 Here,

-- `spec.task.name` specifies the name of the `Task` crd that specifies the Functions and their execution order to restore a PostgreSQL database.
 - `spec.repository.name` specifies the `Repository` crd that holds the backend information where our backed up data has been stored.
 - `spec.target.ref` refers to the AppBinding crd for the `restored-postgres` database where the backed up data will be restored.
 - `spec.rules` specifies that we are restoring from the latest backup snapshot of the original database.